 Issue-age-rated (aka entry age-rated)

-Issue-age-rated Medicare Supplement plans have different premiums based on your age when you enrolled in the plan.
+Issue-age-rated Medicare Supplement plans have different premiums based on your age when you enroll in the plan.
 Premiums will be lower for those who enroll at a younger age, and will not increase as you age.
 Premiums may increase due to inflation and other factors.

 Attained-age-rated